OpenTermsArchive/docs/content/collections/create.en.md

 - Open the shared passwords database `database.kdbx` with [KeePassXC](https://keepassxc.org)
 - Inside the `Collection: <collection_name>` folder, add an entry with the title `Vault key`
 - In the password field, click on the icon on the right to generate a new password
-- Generate a new password (without quote or backtick)
+- Generate a new password that does not contain any quote or backtick
 - Save, commit and push

 #### Create vault key file